neosepulveda/dan_algos/README.md

 # dan_algos
-This is the repo of the algos f Dan
+This is the repo of the algos of Dan